Influence of the French Revolution

 The French Revolution had a major impact on Europe and the New World.
 Historians widely regard the Revolution as one of the most important events in European history.
 In the short-term, France lost thousands of its countrymen in the form of émigrés, or emigrants who wished to escape political tensions and save their lives.
 A number of individuals settled in the neighboring countries (chiefly Great Britain, Germany and Austria), while some settled in Russia, and many also went to Canada and the United States.
 The displacement of these Frenchmen led to a spread of French culture, policies regulating immigration, and a safe haven for Royalists and other counterrevolutionaries to outlast the violence of the French Revolution.
-The long-term impact on France was profound, shaping politics, society, religion and ideas, and politics for more than a century.
+The long-term impact on France was profound, shaping politics, society, religion and ideas for more than a century.
 The closer other countries were, the greater and deeper was the French impact, bringing liberalism, but also practices such as direct democracy and revolutionary terror along with the end of many feudal or traditional laws and practices.
 However, there was also a conservative counter-reaction that defeated Napoleon, reinstalled the Bourbon kings, and in some ways reversed the new reforms.

 Most of the new nations created by France were abolished and returned to prewar owners in 1814.
 However, Frederick Artz emphasizes the benefits the Italians gained from the French Revolution: